 Increasing prices are making it more difficult for families to sustain a healthy and cheap standard of living.
 While many opt for various coupons and discount offers to cut down on the cost of household goods, there are other effective ways of saving money without stepping foot into the winter cold!

-One of the biggest ways to save money is to cut your electricity bill.
+One of the biggest ways to save money is to cut your electricity bill and installing a siding for insulation.
 The U.S Department of Energy reports that by turning down your thermostat between 10 and 15 degrees for about 8 hours can save you about 10% of your heating costs annually.
-Consider investing in a programmable thermostat.
+Consider investing in a programmable thermostat and saving some cash for heating repair services before those long nights.
 Smart systems can adjust the temperature when you are home and when you’re away based on your preferences.

 Another way to slash the electricity bill is by using LED lights to make your home more efficient.
 While it might sound like a big initial investment, LEDs use half the electricity than regular incandescent lightbulbs.
 Plus they last not months, but years longer than regular bulbs.